laws-africa/slaw/README.md

     $ gem install slaw

-To run PDF extraction you will also need [xpdf](http://www.foolabs.com/xpdf/).
-If you're on a Mac, you can use:
+To run PDF extraction you will also need [xpdf](http://www.foolabs.com/xpdf/) and If you're on a Mac, you can use:

     brew install xpdf

+You may also need Ghostscript to remove password protection from PDF files.
+This is installed by default on most systems (including Mac).
+On Ubuntu you can use:

+    sudo apt-get install ghostscript

 ## Overview